Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 These kinds of cases are exceptionally complicated in nature.
 There may be coverage gaps, duplicate coverages, disputes over liability, and many other factors that muddle the claims process.
 And sometimes the insurance providers try to pass the buck to other providers when there is confusion over coverage, which can be quite frustrating for accident victims.

-For serious rental car accidents, your first step is to enlist the help of an attorney at Cordisco & Saile LLC to help you through the legal process and pursue recovery.
+For serious rental car accidents, your first step is to enlist the help of our car accidents attorneys serving those injured across Pennsylvania to help you through the legal process and pursue recovery.
 You need to ensure that you reduce your liability and get maximum compensation for your losses.

 Our attorneys can help you do just that.
 We can help identify fault, determine which coverages you can use, and walk you through the claims process to completion.